By the end of this section, you will be able to:

 During the sixth week, uncontrolled fetal limb movements begin to occur.
 The gastrointestinal system develops too rapidly for the embryonic abdomen to accommodate it, and the intestines temporarily loop into the umbilical cord.
 Paddle-shaped hands and feet develop fingers and toes by the process of apoptosis (programmed cell death), which causes the tissues between the fingers to disintegrate.
 By week 7, the facial structure is more complex and includes nostrils, outer ears, and lenses (Figure 28.15).
 By the eighth week, the head is nearly as large as the rest of the embryo’s body, and all major brain structures are in place.
 The external genitalia are apparent, but at this point, male and female embryos are indistinguishable.
 Bone begins to replace cartilage in the embryonic skeleton through the process of ossification.
 By the end of the embryonic period, the embryo is approximately 3 cm (1.2 in) from crown to rump and weighs approximately 8 g (0.25 oz).

-Use this interactive tool to view the process of embryogenesis from fertilization through pregnancy to birth.
+Watch this video to view the process of embryogenesis from fertilization through pregnancy to birth.
 Can you identify when neurulation occurs in the embryo?